awsdocs/iam-user-guide/doc_source/access_policies_managed-versioning.md

 ## Setting the default version of customer managed policies<a name="default-version"></a>

 One of the versions of a managed policy is set as the *default* version\.
-The policy's default version is the operative version—that is, it's the version that is in effect for all of the principal entities \(users, groups, and roles\) that the managed policy is attached to\.
+The policy's default version is the operative version—that is, it's the version that is in effect for all of the principal entities \(users, user groups, and roles\) that the managed policy is attached to\.

 When you create a customer managed policy, the policy begins with a single version identified as v1\.
 For managed policies with only a single version, that version is automatically set as the default\.
 For customer managed policies with more than one version, you choose which version to set as the default\.
 For AWS managed policies, the default version is set by AWS\.
 The following diagrams illustrate this concept\.